bonitasoft/bonita-doc/md/import-and-export-a-process.md

 A diagram that was exported from the same edition of Bonita, or a lower edition, can be imported successfully.
 You cannot import a diagram from a higher edition.
-For example, you can import a diagram created with the Community edition into an Entreprise edition Bonita Studio, but you cannot import a diagram that was created with the Entreprise edition into a Community edition Bonita Studio.
+For example, you can import a diagram created with the Community edition into an Enterprise edition Bonita Studio, but you cannot import a diagram that was created with the Enterprise edition into a Community edition Bonita Studio.

 If the format to be imported is BPMN 2.0 compatible, any of the BPMN 2.0 elements displayed in the Bonita Studio **BPMN elements** menu, can be imported successfully.
 However, if the element to be imported is **not displayed **in the **BPMN elements** menu, it is not supported by Bonita, so Bonita Studio will _interpret_ the element and create the _closest BPMN element_